crs4/life_monitor/lm_wft_best_practices_github_app.md

-# Support for best practices - LifeMonitor GitHub App
+# LifeMonitor GitHub App to Support Best Practices

 The workflow LifeMonitor supports the application of workflow sustainability best practices.
 Much of this revolves around following *community-accepted